 Eight weeks of teaching under the supervision of classroom teacher and university supervisor.
 First-hand EC/Elem classroom experiences.
-Upon completion, candidates will be able to demonstrate proficiency in: learner development and learning differences; learning environments; content knowledge and strategies application; instructional and assessment; professional learning and ethical practice; leadership and collaboration; and human relations skills.
+Upon completion, candidates will be able to demonstrate proficiency in: learner development and learning differences; learning environments; content knowledge and application: instructional strategies and assessment: professional learning and ethical practice; leadership and collaboration; and human relations skills.
 Meets the university capstone and writing intensive requirement.
 Meets the following program outcomes: INTASC Standards (1-10), Nebraska Department of Education Standards (Rule 20.005A-K).
 Prerequisite: Successful completion of Student Teaching A.